 The County Commissioners sit jointly as members of the Retirement Board, Salary Board, Election Board, Prison Board and Franklin County Area Development Corporation.

-Commissioners' meetings are held in the Commissioners' Meeting Room, Commissioners' Office Complex, 14 North Main Street, Chambersburg on Tuesdays and Thursdays of each week beginning at 9:30 AM.
+Commissioners' meetings are held in the Commissioners' Meeting Room, Commissioners' Office Complex, 340 North Second Street, Chambersburg on Tuesdays and Thursdays of each week beginning at 9:30 AM.